davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.joins/index.md

 - If a common attribute does not exist between the tables, you may either throw an exception or, more accurately, you could also produce the cartesian product.
 Otherwise, you may assume that there is _at most one_ common attribute between two relations.
 If a common attribute does exist then:

   - The nested loop join should occur unconditionally.

-  - The hash join can only occur if its Phase I determines that the common attribute values are unique.
-You should throw an exception otherwise.

   - The sort-merge join must sort the tuples in both tables only if they are not already sorted on the common attribute.
 Further, it must take $$O(1)$$ time for you to determine whether the tuples are already sorted on the common attribute.
 To sort tuples, you must store your `Tuples` in a List and then there are two ways: (1) your `Tuple` class can implement `Comparable`, then override `compareTo()` to establish natural ordering and call `Collections.sort(...)`, or (2) you could create a class that implements `Comparator<Tuple>`, and plug the list and the comparator into `Collections.sort(...)`.